 (8) If the last day for applying under subsection (1) for an order for the delivery of a thing has passed and either no application has been made or each application made has been dealt with without ordering that the thing be delivered to a person, that thing is forfeited to the Crown.

-[Section 32 amended by No. 59 of 2004 s.
+[Section 32 amended: No. 59 of 2004 s.
 141.]

 33. Disposal of thing forfeited